WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 - `ResetEvent` for (a)synchronous event waiting
 - `LazyValue<T>`, `DisposableLazyValue<T>`, `AsyncDisposableLazyValue<T>` and
 `TimeoutValue<T>` for lazy and timeout value serving
+- `ObjectLockManager` for asynchronous and awaitable object locking

 ## How to get it